top of page

 -

-Your Role as a JurorYou are to report to the St. Martin Parish Courthouse at the time and date stated on your subpoena.
+Your Role as a JurorYou are to report to the St. Martin Parish Courthouse at the time and date stated on your subpoena, or as indicated on the Jury Message (337) 394-5193.
 You will report to the Jury Pool Room located on the first floor of the Courthouse.
-The assigned Judge will determine if you are qualified to serve on the jury.
-After that determination is made, all potential jurors may be asked to wait in the old Police Jury room, also located on the second floor of the Courthouse.
-The Judge will then question prospective jurors.
-You must not leave this area.
 When you are sent to the courtroom, you are asked to conduct yourself in a respectful manner.
-You should be alert, courteous and honest about your feelings and opinions on issues.
-Should you be selected as juror, it is imperative that you are attentive at all times.
-The Judge presiding over that court will give instructions and orders that you must follow.
-If you have any problem (such as not being able to hear a witness), have an urgent question or request, you may ask the Bailiff to notify the Judge, who will then handle your request.
-After you have heard all the evidence and each attorney has summed up his case, the Judge will instruct you on the law that applies to the facts you will consider.
+The presiding Judge will determine if you are qualified to serve on the Jury.
+You should be alert, courteous, and honest about your feelings and opinions on issues.
+Should you be selected as Juror, it is always imperative that you’re attentive at all times.
+The Judge presiding over that Court will give instructions and orders that you must follow.
+If you have any problem (such as not being able to hear a witness), have an urgent question or request, you may ask the Bailiff to notify the Judge, who will then answer your question and/or handle your request.
+After you have heard all the evidence and each attorney has summed up their case, the Judge will instruct you on the law that applies to the facts you must consider.
 You will then be escorted to the Jury Deliberation Room where you and your fellow jurors will deliberate.

 -

-Jury SelectionThe Judge will tell you the names of the parties, the lawyers who will represent each, and the nature of the legal action.
-You will then be questioned by the attorneys and court to insure that you can be impartial and objective about the issues in the case.
+Jury SelectionThe presiding Judge will inform you of the names of the parties, the attorneys who represent each party, and the nature of the legal action.
+You will then be questioned by the Judge and attorneys to ensure that you can be impartial and objective about the issues in the case.
 This is called Voir Dire.
 Each attorney may challenge "for cause."
-This means that for some reason (your occupation, your opinion on certain issues, your knowledge of the case, etc.), it might be unfair to ask you to be impartial in the case at hand, and the Judge may excuse you from service in this particular trial.
-Each attorney also is allowed by law a limited number of "preemptory challenges".
-This means the attorney may ask the court to excuse some prospective jurors without stating any reason.
-(If you are challenged, please keep in mind that this request is not on a personal.
-The attorney is merely using a right given to his client by law).
-At the end of the Voir Dire a number of people will be seated to form the Jury, and the trial begins.
-(In some cases it may be a "six-man" jury, in others it may be a "twelve-man" jury).
+This means that for some reason (your occupation, your opinion on certain issues, your knowledge of the case, etc.), might be unfair to ask you to be impartial in the case at hand, and the Judge may excuse you from jury service for this particular trial.
+Each attorney is also allowed by law a limited number of "peremptory challenges".
+This means the attorney may ask the Judge to excuse some prospective Jurors without stating any reason.
+(If you are challenged, please keep in mind that this request isn’t personal.
+The attorney is merely using a right given to their client by law).
+At the end of the Voir Dire, a number of people will be seated to form the Jury, and the trial begins.
+(In some cases, it may be a "six-person" jury, in others it may be a "twelve-person" jury).

 -

-Sequence of TrialThe plaintiff's attorney (in civil cases) or the District Attorney (in criminal cases) will make an opening statement telling you what he intends to prove.
+Sequence of TrialThe plaintiff's attorney (in civil cases) or the District Attorney (in criminal cases) will make an opening statement telling you what he/she intends to prove.
 The attorney for the defense may also make an opening statement.
-After the opening statements, the side bringing the suit, (i.e., the plaintiff or the D.A.), will present its evidence with witnesses, documents or other exhibits.
-Then the other side will be afforded the opportunity to.
-When one party is through questioning one witness, the other attorney may cross-examine.
+After the opening statements, the side bringing the suit, (i.e., the plaintiff or the District Attorney), will present their evidence with witnesses, documents, or other exhibits.
+Then the other side will be afforded the opportunity to do the same.
+When one party is done questioning one witness, the other attorney may cross-examine.
 There are special rules of law governing what may be asked of a witness, how the witness may respond, and what the Jury may properly consider as evidence.
 From time to time, an attorney may "object" to some testimony or procedure.
-The Judge may ask the lawyers to approach the bench to discuss the matter, or you may be taken to the jury deliberation room so that it may be debated outside your hearing.
+The Judge may ask the attorney to approach the bench to discuss the matter, or you may be escorted out of the courtroom by a bailiff and taken to the Jury Deliberation room so that it may be debated outside your presence.
 In either case, the Judge will rule on all questions of law, and will tell you how the law requires you to treat a particular situation.
-When both sides have presented their evidence and defenses, each attorney will sum up his case.
-He tells what he believes the evidence shows and why it favors his side.
-Of course these presentations by the lawyers are not evidence.
-After the closing arguments, the judge will instruct you on your duties as a juror.
-He will also instruct you as to the law in this particular case, what verdicts can be rendered and the consequences of each verdict.
-You and your fellow jurors will then be escorted to the Jury Room for deliberation.
-At this time, you will select one juror to be your foreman.
-This person will preside over your deliberating, and will bring the verdict into court.
-In many cases one of the parties will ask, or the Court will order, the Jury be polled.
-This means the court will ask each juror individually if this is his or her own verdict.
-The Judge may order their verdict to be in open court or on a secret ballot viewed by the Judge and attorneys.
-Thereafter, the Clerk of Court is ordered to seal the ballots in the records.
-The judge presiding over the case will then thank you and dismiss you.
+When both sides have presented their evidence and defenses, each attorney will sum up their case by stating what they believe the evidence shows and why it favors their side.
+Of course, these presentations by the attorneys are not evidence.
+After the closing arguments, the Judge will instruct you on your duties as a Juror.
+The Judge will also instruct you as to the law in this particular case, what verdicts can be rendered, and the consequences of each verdict.
+You and your fellow Jurors will then be escorted to the Jury Deliberation Room to deliberate.
+At this time, you will select one Juror to be the Foreperson.
+This person will preside over your deliberation and will bring the Verdict into Court.
+In many cases one of the parties will ask, or the Judge will order, the Jury to be polled.
+This means the Judge will ask each Juror individually if this is his/her own verdict.
+The Judge may order their Verdict to be in open court or on a secret ballot viewed by the Judge and attorneys.
+Thereafter, the Clerk of Court is ordered to seal the ballots in the record.
+The Judge presiding over the case will then thank and dismiss you.

 -